kiekerjan/eversolar-monitor/Introduction.md

 ## [Setup\_from\_image\_file](Setup_from_image_file.md) ##
 How to setup the system using a single file that contains a working operating system with all software installed.
-ONLY on Raspberry Pi model B - later versions of Raspberry require full install, unfortunately.
-The image is way too old
+ONLY on Raspberry Pi model B and model 2 - Raspberry 3 and 4 require full install it appears.
+The image is way too old for such new systems.

 ## [Software\_installation](Software_installation.md) ##
 How to setup the software stack required from scratch, you're IT savvy, if this your path.